mcarri01/MusTrip-backend/README.md

 # MusTrip-backend
-Repo containing backend for MusTrip app
+Repo containing backend for MusTrip app made using Flask.